Bringing a Claim for Libel

 We understand that it can be difficult for clients to access justice, now that legal aid has all but disappeared.
 For this reason, we are happy to offer clients with strong cases funding options arrangements, which can include no win no fee (conditional fee) arrangements in appropriate cases.
 We will need to assess each case on its merits and advise you whether your case is suitable for a no win no fee arrangement.

-Libel is a highly specialist area of law, and requires the advice of an expert in libel cases from the outset.
-What constitutes libel is constantly changing, particularly because of the widespread use of social media and developments in the law as to what constitutes serious harm.
+Libel is a highly specialist area of law, and requires the advice of an expert from the outset.
+What can constitute an actionable libel is constantly changing, particularly because of the widespread use of social media and developments in the law as to what constitutes serious harm.

 At Samuels Solicitors, we have a wealth of experience in bringing and defending libel claims for our clients.
 We act for clients from all over England & Wales.
 If you have suffered because someone has published untrue statements about you, we can help.